JdPope/React-Glossary/Definitions.md

 By using the arrow function, we implicitly bind a method to our class, thus preventing *this* from changing value and causing bugs when we use callbacks.

 ### the ternary in React
+A method for conditionally rendering elements inline.
+Its basic syntax is condition ? true : false.

 ### state
 Data that is mutated in a component's life.
 Through the use of state, we can update and maintain information within a component instead of having to rely on a parent.